 The Victorian Government provides a variety of tools to help businesses create their own youth mentoring programs.
 It also provides funding support to many youth mentoring providers through the Engage! program.
 Aimed at people aged 12 to 25 years, the program aims to get young people involved in all aspects of community life, including volunteering, mentoring and projects that will connect young people to further education, training or careers.

 Whether you are looking to build up your current team, engage with leading industry minds or connect with disengaged youths, mentoring can be a worthwhile and rewarding endeavour.
+Explore a variety of approaches to mentoring to ascertain which best meets your needs.

 If you’d like to find out more, mentoring is an element in many of Selmar’s leadership, management and business qualifications, including the Cert IV in Leadership and Management BSB42015.